kendru/learn-cljs/content/section-4/lesson-21-functional-programming-concepts.md

 ---

-## Composing Behaviour from Small Pieces
+## Composing Behavior from Small Pieces

 In imperative programming, we often keep some sort of mutable state and write functions that operate on this state.
 The key insights introduced by object-oriented programing is that